855-758-2227

 How You Pay for Medicare

 Whether you have Original Medicare or a Medicare Advantage Plan, if you receive Social Security benefits, Railroad Retirement benefits, or Office of Personnel Management benefits, your Part B premium will be deducted automatically each month from your benefits check.
 If you do not receive these benefits, you will receive a bill for Medicare coverage.
+If you have a Medicare Advantage plan with a monthly premium, you can expect to be billed separately by the insurance company that provides your Part C coverage.
+If the plan requires you to pay a Part B monthly premium, it is usually deducted automatically from your benefits check.
 Again, in 2024, most Original Medicare recipients pay the standard Part B premium amount, and you can expect $174.70 to be taken from your benefits check.
 Retirees with higher incomes pay a higher premium, calculated using the modified adjusted gross income on the most recent tax return.

 Financial Help Is Available